African Earth Jurisprudence Collective

 Earth Jurisprudence Explained

 ‘Jurisprudence’ defines how we govern our lives.
 Western jurisprudence considers humans to be separate from and superior to nature.
 Laws stemming from it have legitimised the destruction of our home.
 Earth Jurisprudence considers humans an inextricable part of the animate world.
 It is inspired by indigenous cultures that sustained balance for millennia, by centring their governance around their ancestral lands and waters.
-Described by the UN as “the fastest growing legal movement of the 21st century”, the African Earth Jurisprudence Collective is putting this philosophy into practice with communities and ecosystems.
+Described by the UN as “the fastest growing legal movement of the 21st century”, the African Earth Jurisprudence Collective is putting the philosophy of Earth Jurisprudence into practice with communities and ecosystems.

 Stories to inspire